bekk/react-native-workshop/README.md

 Here's a few interesting tasks for you choose from:
 * Show images in full screen when pressed
-* Edit messages by reusing the `NewMessage` component
 * Delete messages:
   - iOS: Listen for swipe gesture on the messages.
 Use the native list view handling like the standard Mail app.
 Create a action and reducer for deletion.
   - Android: Long press to delete